-Title: Engineering Optimization - Concepts, Methods and Applications

-(Ingeniørmæssig optimering - begreber, metoder og anvendelser)

-The module adds to the knowledge obtained in 1st Semester.
-Prerequisites:

-Have gained an in-depth understanding of important concepts and methods of optimization for efficient solution of optimization problems within different areas of engineering, including design optimization of mechanical systems.

-- Be able to use optimization concepts and topics. - Be able to use numerical methods of unconstrained optimization. - Be able to use numerical (mathematical programming) methods for optimization of multi-dimensional functions with constraints. - Be able to solve multicriterion optimization problems. - Be able to apply other methods of optimization, such as integer problems. response surface methods, genetic algorithms, etc. - Be able to perform general applications of optimization methods: parameter identification, optimization as an analysis tool for problems governed by an extremum principle, surrogate and metamodelling problems.

-- Be able to apply the concepts, theories and methods for solution of engineering optimization problems. - Be able to account for the considerations involved in the process of formulating and modeling an engineering optimization problem, choosing an advantageous method of solution, and implementing it in practice.
+Title: Engineering Optimization - Concepts, Methods and Applications (Ingeniørmæssig optimering - begreber, metoder og anvendelser) Prerequisites: The module adds to the knowledge obtained in 1 st Semester.
+Goal: Students who complete the module are expected to: Knowledge Have gained an in-depth understanding of important concepts and methods of optimization for efficient solution of optimization problems within different areas of engineering, including design optimization of mechanical systems.
+Skills Be able to use optimization concepts and topics.
+Be able to use numerical methods of unconstrained optimization.
+Be able to use numerical (mathematical programming) methods for optimization of multi-dimensional functions with constraints.
+Be able to solve multicriterion optimization problems.
+Be able to apply other methods of optimization, such as integer problems response surface methods, genetic algorithms, etc. Be able to perform general applications of optimization methods: parameter identification, optimization as an analysis tool for problems governed by an extremum principle, surrogate and metamodelling problems.
+Competences Be able to apply the concepts, theories and methods for solution of engineering optimization problems.
+Be able to account for the considerations involved in the process of formulating and modeling an engineering optimization problem, choosing an advantageous method of solution, and implementing it in practice.
 Teaching Method: The form(s) of teaching will be determined and described in connection with the planning of the semester.
 The description will account for the form(s) of teaching and may be accompanied by an elaboration of the roles of the participants (see page 5).
 The course/project theme is performed in either English or Danish dependent of the language skills of the participants.